 General reduction resources

 - The choice of sex of animals is an important experimental consideration with potential scientific and reduction impacts.
 We give advice on how the choice of sex can impact upon your experimental design in the animal characteristics page of the EDA website.

 - Pilot studies can be used to gather information to improve the quality and efficiency of subsequent experiments.
 We have a resource page on conducting a pilot study that provides guidance on how to carefully plan a pilot study, including logistical considerations and what to do with the information obtained.

 - Optimising the production, breeding and use of genetically altered animals is an important means of reduction often overlooked in project licence applications.
-We have a guidance page on minimising the use of GA mice that links to mouse databases to avoid strain duplication, and includes services for archiving GA lines such as the free MRC Frozen Embryo and Sperm Archive (FESA).
+We have created a resource on breeding and colony management containing examples of efficient breeding strategies and advice on archiving and genetic drift.
+It includes a mouse repository index and resources for finding GA strains such as the Mouse Locator and the MRC Harwell Archive, to avoid strain duplication.
+It also highlights services for archiving GA lines such as the free MRC Frozen Embryo and Sperm Archive (FESA).
 Organisations such as MRC Harwell and Jackson Laboratories offer resources and courses on efficient breeding strategies for genetically altered mice.

 - Experimental design training opportunities include the FRAME training schools; local experimental design workshops organised by NC3Rs staff; and use of the EDA software and supporting website.

 - To support reduction strategies in the design of toxicological or regulatory studies, we have a resource hub which includes information on efficient study designs in this field, identified by NC3Rs and industry experts, along with a bibliography.